Gilmara-Git/Gilmara-Git/README.md

 **Volunteering**:
 - :raising_hand: I'm a volunteer mentor at **Space Squad program** at [rocketseat](https://rocketseat.com.br/), which was designed to help programmer students exchange knowledge among themselves.
 - :raising_hand: I am a volunteer as a **Web Developer** for the **Siren** project.
-This is an amazing project that works to presever marine fauna.
+This is an amazing project that works to preserve marine fauna.
 On this project I code using React and Bootstrap.